706.996 Human-Centered AI Research Seminar (compulsory 5 ECTS)

 400.141 Knowledge, Information and Visualiszation 2006-2011 (compulsory, each semester, 3 ECTS, 3 h, UG, G)

-This course is compulsory for graduate medical students, and postgraduate PhD students of life sciences.
-The course covers principles of information systems, fundamentals of decision making and focuses on decision support systems (with hands-on exercises).
+This course is compulsory for graduate medical students, and postgraduate PhD students of biomedicine and the life sciences.
+The course covers principles of data bases ans information systems, particularly hospital information sytems and focuses on fundamentals of decision making and decision support systems with hands-on exercises.
+The students learn the fundamental principles of data, information and knowledge in the context of modern approaches of Artificial Intelligence and probabilistic Machine Learning on the example of biomedical problems.